BreeMad/Alcohol-and-Hard-Drug-Interaction-Replication-Study/README.md

 ## Conclusion
 + Number of people who use hard drugs decreased discontinuously at age 21 by approx. 2 percentage points.
-  + Robust across different specifications
+  + Robust across different specifications.

-+ Drastic increase in alcohol consumption at age 21
++ Drastic increase in alcohol consumption at age 21.

-+ Alcohol consumption isn’t a gateway to hard drug use
++ Alcohol consumption isn’t a gateway to hard drug use.
-  + Alcohol and hard drugs are substitutes NOT complements
+  + Alcohol and hard drugs are substitutes NOT complements.

 + Robust to inclusion of covariates, birthday effects, & different specifications and polynomial degrees.